 Annual pruning of oleander bushes involves inspection for dead or damaged limbs first.
 Remove these limbs at the ground or at the point where they join a healthy limb.
-As a rule, do not remove more than 1/3 of the entire bush.
+As a rule, do not remove more than one-third of the entire bush.
 Trim branches just above a leaf node.
 This will encourage new growth.

 Continual pruning in this manner will encourage your oleander to be bushy, rather than tall and lanky.
 Every two or three years you can prune your oleander for renewal.
-This means taking more than 1/3 off and cutting the oleander back aggressively.
+This means taking more than one-third off and cutting the oleander back aggressively.